 - A more protected entrance

-Even a small entryway update can improve daily routines.
-For families, pets, and busy households, this type of renovation can make a noticeable difference.
+Even a small entryway update can noticeably improve daily routines for families, pets, and busy households.

 Natural light changes the way a home feels.
 Dark rooms can feel smaller, older, and less comfortable.
-A renovation can improve natural light through layout changes, window replacement, door upgrades, or better room connections.
+Among the most effective functional renovation ideas are those that improve light through layout changes, window replacement, door upgrades, or better room connections.

 Ways to improve natural light include: